institutional Effectiveness and Planning

 - Providing administrative support for the Institutional Effectiveness Committee (IEC).
 The IEC is charged with assessing the extent to which the College achieves expected outcomes for its educational programs, administrative support services, student support services, research, and community/public service.
 The IEC contributes to meeting the requirements for institutional effectiveness that are necessary for continued accreditation.

-- Ensuring that compliance with the Southern Association of Colleges and Schools (SACS) accreditation requirements are incorporated into the planning and evaluation process of the institution.
+- Ensuring that compliance with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accreditation requirements are incorporated into the planning and evaluation process of the institution.

 Juanita F. Buford, Ed.D.